jdangerx/bupecalc/README.md

 ## TODO

+* [ ] define dose labels that can be changed, between the choices 'morning', 'afternoon', 'evening', 'daily' - so the last daily dose can be 'morning' while the first one is 'daily'.
+* [ ] user instruction modal / details tab?
 * [ ] add multiple preset regimens to choose between
 * [ ] refactor StripType to be, like...
 Drug.
 Or something
   * [ ] have a 'name' field